 — Sugary cereals with little fiber and granola.

 More from U.S. News

-Update 05/25/21: This article was previously published and has been updated.
+Update 10/19/22: This story was previously published and has been updated with new information.